MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/cordova/offline.md

 ---
-title: Add Offline Data Sync to your Apache Cordova App
+title: Add offline data sync to your Apache Cordova app
 description: Add offline data sync to your Apache Cordova app using Azure Mobile Apps with our tutorial.
 author: adrianhall
 ms.service: mobile-services